 From there you can begin to make progress through the defined rank structure for police officers (sergeant, inspector, chief inspector, etc.).
 Accelerated or fast-track promotion schemes may be available.
 It is also possible to apply to work in a specialist unit such as the criminal investigation department (CID), drugs squad, traffic police or dog handling.

-There will be three entry routes, including:
+There will be three new entry routes:

 - a three-year police constable degree apprenticeship paid for by the force

-- a specific policing degree
+- a specific policing degree at undergraduate level

 - a six-month postgraduate conversion course paid for by the force.